Section 8 r sq vs. species traits and calling rates

 size = 8) +

-labs(y="\nAdjusted R-Squared value between acoustic detections and abundance (point-counts)",
+labs(y="\nAdjusted R-Squared value between acoustic detection rate and abundance (point-counts)",

-x="Median Peak Amplitude\n") +
+x="log(Median Peak Amplitude)\n") +

 theme(text = element_text(family = "Century Gothic", size = 18, face = "bold"),plot.title = element_text(family = "Century Gothic",